 I don’t want to try sleep restriction.
 I’m already not sleeping enough.

 The idea behind sleep restriction is not about cutting down on how much you sleep, but on how much time you spend trying to sleep.
 For the first couple of weeks, you may find that spending fewer hours in bed is unpleasant.
 But when you stick with it for a couple of weeks, your sleep will become more consolidated, you will start feeling better, and you will be able to gradually extend the amount of time allotted for sleep.

 I’ve already tried all the recommended sleep hygiene techniques.
 What will you tell me that’s different?

 If you’ve researched tips for better sleep, you probably already know to avoid bright lights, screen use, and having coffee too close to bedtime.
 All of these strategies are important and give you a head start in sleep therapy.
 But ultimately, sleep hygiene is not sufficient in and of itself to improve sleep.
 It often keeps you stuck in the cycle of trying to will yourself to sleep.
 To truly heal from insomnia, you have to retrain your body and brain to associate your bed with sleep and reframe your mindset so that you’re not constantly trying so hard to sleep.

 If you wish you knew what to do for insomnia, we would be honored to help you get your energy back by breaking out of unproductive efforts to sleep.
-To begin the healing process, you can email us, use the contact page, or call 617-231-0011 for a free, 15-minute phone consultation.
+To begin the healing process, you can email us, use the contact page, or call our Boston, MA offices at 617-231-0011 for a free, 15-minute phone consultation.

 The Latest From Our Blog About Insomnia